cjnaz/cjnfuncs/README.md

     ` `
 ---
 # Revision history
-- 2.0.2 230729 - Added modify_configfile.
+- 2.0.2 230801 - Added modify_configfile.
+Added native support for float, list, tuple, and dict in loadconfig().
   Documentation touch for logging formats in config file.
   Improved snd_notif failure logging.
 - 2.0.1 230222 - deploy_files() fix for files from package
 - 2.0 230208 - Refactored and converted to installed package.
 Renamed funcs3 to cjnfuncs.
 - ...